grizzthedj/kubernetes-efk/README.md

 Elasticsearch is deployed as 3 separate Deployments(1 replica each):

- 1. Master
+ 1. Master: Cluster management
- 2. Client
+ 2. Client: Client API's
- 3. Data
+ 3. Data: Storing and indexing of data

 ## Installation